Dashiel-png/UDE-and-SINDy-analysis-on-damped-oscillator/README.txt

 ./datagen data2sd0.1.csv 0.1 0.05 -1 0.5 100

 These files should already be present in the folder and are to be utilised in google collab.
+Just drag and drop them into the runtime, and run the entire collab.